smartanvil/smartanvil.github.io/_posts/2018-03-10-on-metrics.md

 	In human language, it ponderates the cost of executing.
 For calculating metrics we sumarize all the public functions complexity.

 ## Some results
-The paper  ![Smart Contracs Software Metrics: a First Study] (https://www.researchgate.net/publication/322978386_Smart_Contracts_Software_Metrics_a_First_Study).  comes up with some really helpful results that we put following
+The paper  [Smart Contracs Software Metrics: a First Study] (https://www.researchgate.net/publication/322978386_Smart_Contracts_Software_Metrics_a_First_Study).  comes up with some really helpful results that we put following

 |Metric     |Mean |Median| Std |Max |Min|
 |:---:      |:---: |:---:|:---: |:---:|:---:|